esynr3z/corsair/docs/csr-map.rst

 ================== ===========================================================================================================================================
 "self_clear"       Write 0 - no effect, write 1 - next tick self clear.
 "write1_to_clear"  Write 0 - no effect, write 1 - current value will be cleared.
+"write1_to_set"    Write 0 - no effect, write 1 - current value will be set.
 "write1_to_toggle" Write 0 - no effect, write 1 - current value will be inversed.
 "read_to_clear"    Any CSR read - current value will be cleared.
 "read_const"       Use "initial" as only value can be readen.